 Accurate bill review and claims payment are predicated upon understanding the medicine behind the charges for medical procedures.
 Without that expertise, there is no true payment integrity.
 But paying providers fairly is also an important guiding principle of payment integrity.
-Hospitals appreciate having a more
+Hospitals appreciate having a more thoughtful system in place and prefer engaging in constructive discussions rather than acrimonious exchanges that often mar RBP.

 Between an ironclad repricing method and high level of medical expertise employed in the bill-review process, savings are actually guaranteed.
-SCP features the industry's only payment integrity solution bolted to a protective captive insurance program, WellRithms ShieldTM, which transfers risk exposure for excessive claims away from payors and members - avoiding financial and legal liability.
+SCP features the industry's only payment integrity solution bolted to a protective captive insurance program, WellRithms Shield $^{\text{TM}}$ , which transfers risk exposure for excessive claims away from payors and members - avoiding financial and legal liability.